Standard Operating Procedure

 Master Plan Process:

-- 1. Master Plan Proposal: Master plan proposals are to be completed by development partners within the timeframe defined in a project’s Exclusive Negotiation Agreement.
-Master plan proposals are to adhere to the standards set in the TOD System Plan and respective station area and concept plans.
+- Master Plan Proposal: Master plan proposals are to be completed by development partners within the timeframe defined in a project’s Exclusive Negotiation Agreement.
+Master plan proposals are to adhere to the standards set in the TOD System Analysis and respective station area and concept layouts.
 The TOD Department is to work alongside development partners to ensure that the aforementioned standards are clear to any planning and design consultants who are working on a development project.

-- 3. Does Master Plan Comply With Standards?: If a master plan proposal does not comply with the aforementioned standards, the Design Review Committee is to provide the development partner with a list of findings that may be used to refine the proposal.
-It is the then the development partners responsibility to refine the proposal and resubmit.
+- Does Master Plan Comply With Standards?: If a master plan proposal does not comply with the aforementioned standards, the Design Review Committee is to provide the development partner with a list of findings that may be used to refine the proposal.
+It is then the development partner's responsibility to refine the proposal and resubmit.